qnton/bulker/README.md

 ## Prerequisites

-- Go installed on your device.
+- Go installed on your device or use Docker.
 - A running RabbitMQ instance.
 - An SMTP server for sending emails.